20 Waterfalls to Visit Across the UK

 In the Berwyn Mountains, just west of Oswestry, you can park at the foot of Pistyll Rhaeadr.
 There are many walking opportunities to view the waterfall and surroundings, with different difficulty levels.
 The 240ft waterfall falls in three stages from the River Rhaeadr.
 There’s a small coffee shop here, perfect for lunch with a great view.

 Nearest campsite: 45-minute drive from Bala Club Site*.

 19. Steall Falls, Glen Nevis

 Situated in Glen Nevis, near Fort William, expect stunning mountain views as you walk through the Nevis Gorge to see Steall Falls.
-This is Scotland’s second highest waterfall with a drop of 390ft.
-There are several stream crossings, and steep rocky sections, so make sure you go prepared, with proper boots and weather-appropriate clothing.
+This is Scotland’s second-highest waterfall, with a drop of 390ft.
+There are several stream crossings and steep rocky sections, so make sure you prepare with proper boots and weather-appropriate clothing.

 Nearest campsite: 45-minute drive from Glencoe Club Site*.